top of page

 2018-2019: Undergraduate Researchers: Zoe Barash

-Zoe was an undergraduate researcher on Kearney Team who graduated in 2019.
+Zoe was an undergraduate researcher who graduated in 2019.
 She studied the impact of wetland invasive plants on soil structural and functional properties.

 © 2018 by Miranda Kearney